Raskelof/Talking-Stairs/README.md

 ### Material

 I have chosen to build my device using NodeMCU ESP32 Heltec mainly because it supports both WiFi and LoRa.
-A nice litle bonus on this device is the built-in OLED diplay which was very handy to display application status when not connected to the computer.
+A nice little bonus on this device is the built-in OLED display which was very handy to display application status when not connected to the computer.

 | Product | Where to buy | Description | Price |
 | --------- | ---------------- | ---------------- | ----------------: |